Other Helpful Links

 - Appearance is important.
 Dress well, in something that is flattering to you,

 but comfortable.
-Ladies, if you don't feel right in nylons and heels, don't wear
+Ladies, if you feel awkward in stilettos, don't wear

 them!
-Suits and ties are nice for men, but if they restrict your presentation
+Suits and ties are nice for men, but if wearing these restricts your presentation

 in any way, choose something else.